Faculty Advisors

 Rae She

-Past AI Safety Fellowship Participant
+Past AI Safety Fellow

 Rae provides direct operational support to the executive office at METR.
 She has a background in software engineering and a degree in computer science from Georgia Tech.
 Her role involves supporting METR's organizational operations as the AI safety evaluation organization develops assessments for dangerous capabilities in frontier AI systems.